vineethpawar/profile-builder-n-editor/README.md

 - **Save Functionality**: Save your changes hassle-free with the save feature, ensuring that your profile is always up to date.
 - **Section-Based Editing**: Easily navigate and edit different sections of your profile, including personal information, projects, socials, and more.
 - **Integration with Lexical Framework**: Profile Builder leverages the power of [Lexical](https://lexical.dev/), an extensible text editor framework, to provide a robust editing experience.
-- **Dark Theme**: Choose between light and dark themes for a comfortable editing experience, with a focus on reducing eye strain during extended use.
+- **Dark Theme (YTD)**: Choose between light and dark themes for a comfortable editing experience, with a focus on reducing eye strain during extended use.
 - **GitHub API Integration**: Fetch essential details for sections such as personal information, projects, and socials directly from GitHub APIs, simplifying the process of updating your profile.

 ## Brain Logs 🧠